How to quit smoking? A virtual date with Florence might help | DW | 28.07.2020

 Tobacco users struggling to quit may soon be able to share their plight with Florence, the WHO's first virtual health worker.
-The virtual assistant uses AI to come up with personalized advice, minus the human judgment.
+The technology uses AI to come up with personalized advice, minus the human judgment.

-The World Health Organization has launched a virtual health worker to help people quit smoking by individually counselling them.
+The World Health Organization has launched a virtual health worker to help people quit smoking by individually counseling them.

 Tobacco users looking to quit can simply set up a virtual date with Florence, who would dive into her wealth of data and information to come up with a personalized plan to help them achieve their goal.
 The virtual health worker, which can be reached via video or text, also uses artificial intelligence (AI) to combat misinformation about the coronavirus.

-Although about 60% of the 1.3 billion tobacco users worldwide want to quit, only 30% of them have access to tools they need, like counsellors, to quit, the UN health agency said.
+Although about 60% of the 1.3 billion tobacco users worldwide want to quit, only 30% of them have access to tools they need, like counselors, to quit, the UN health agency said.

-Tobacco kills more than eight million people each year, according to the WHO.
+Tobacco kills more than 8 million people each year, according to the WHO.

 Tobacco is known to cause heart disease, cancer, respiratory disease and diabetes which put people with these conditions at higher risk for developing severe illness when affected by COVID-19.
 Smoking also damages lung function making it harder for the body to fight off coronaviruses and other diseases.